Lesbian Avengers

-The Lesbian Avengers were founded in 1992 in New York City, the direct action group was formed with the intent to create an organization that focuses on lesbian issues and visibility through humorous and untraditional activism.
-The group was founded by six individuals: Ana Maria Simo, Anne Maguire, Anne-Christine D'Adesky, Marie Honan, Maxine Wolfe, and Sarah Schulman.
+The Lesbian Avengers was an American direct action group.
+The group was founded in 1992 in New York City by six individuals: Ana Maria Simo, Anne Maguire, Anne-Christine D'Adesky, Marie Honan, Maxine Wolfe, and Sarah Schulman.

-The founding members of the Avengers attempted to address the lack of visibility lesbians had throughout the media.
-Multiple members claimed that the lack of diversity and the focus on white men in the gay rights movement is one of the reasons that inspired them to create a movement for lesbians.
+The organization was formed to address lesbian issues and visibility through humorous and untraditional activism.
+The founding members of the Avengers, who had already been involved with women’s and gay rights activism, expressed frustration with the lack of diversity and the focus on white men in the gay rights movement and decided to create a movement for lesbians.

-There were multiple chapters of the Lesbian Avengers within different cities such as: New York, San Francisco, and Denver.
-Different chapters of the Lesbian Avengers expanded their missions to focus on issues of race, class, and gender.
-The Lesbian Avengers engaged in different forms of activism.
-One of the most notable accomplishments is the formation of the annual Dyke March.
-Other notable forms of activism include fire-breathing and protests against Proposition 8.
+At the organization’s peak, there were over 60 chapters of the Lesbian Avengers in the United States, including New York, San Francisco, and Denver.
+Different chapters of the Lesbian Avengers also expanded their missions to focus on issues of race, class, and gender.

+One of their most notable accomplishments was the formation of the annual Dyke March, which began in 1993.
+Other notable forms of activism included fire-breathing and protests against Proposition 8.

-Though some groups continue to hold demonstrations on an irregular basis (San Francisco Avengers demonstrated against Proposition 8), one of the Lesbian Avengers' most enduring legacy may be the annual Dyke March.
+The Lesbian Avengers disbanded in 1997, though some groups continue to hold demonstrations, including the still-ongoing annual Dyke March.

 Origins

 Founding

-The Lesbian Avengers was founded by six women: Ana Maria Simo, Anne Maguire, Anne-Christine D'askey, Marie Honan, Maxine Wolfe, and Sarah Schulman.
+The Lesbian Avengers was founded by six women: Ana María Simo, Anne Maguire, Anne-christine d'Adesky, Marie Honan, Maxine Wolfe, and Sarah Schulman.
 Each of these women had experience in advocating for gay rights and equality under different organizations such as ACT-UP and the Irish Lesbian and Gay Organization (ILGO).
 The co-founders sought to create an inclusive movement that focused on lesbian issues, something they felt was not properly addressed in other organizations.

 Their first recruiting flyer, handed out at New York's Pride March, invited "LESBIANS!
 DYKES!
 GAY WOMEN!" to get involved.
 "We're wasting our lives being careful.
 Imagine what your life could be.
 Aren't you ready to make it happen?"

 The Lesbian Avenger handbook was an important foundation that gave the Avengers their ability to organize meetings, fundraise, and responses to media.
 The handbook "made it possible for lesbians across the world to start Avenger chapters without having a huge pool of experienced activists."
 The handbook played an essential role in the organization and was a tool used by the experienced and newcomers of the group.